Chinmay-Mahajan/Intuitive-Study-Of-DDPMs/intuitive_understanding_of_DDPMs.md

 **Denoising Diffusion Probabilistic Models (DDPMs)** are models that deal with generation of new data from noise (for examples , if trained on images of handwritten digits it can be used to generate entirely new images of hand written digits).

 It does this by gradually ***corrupting*** an image by adding **gaussian noise** to it.
 Over many timesteps , the image now losses all the information it once carried with it (things like , what it is? , where is it? etc.).
-What remains is a pure gaussian noise with mean = 0 and standard deviation = $\I$ .
+What remains is a pure gaussian noise with mean = 0 and standard deviation = $I$ .
 The model then is trained to predict what noise was added at each timestep and reverse the change.
 After many training runs the model , in a way learns to walk towards a clean image from pure noise.

 A demonstration of the forward diffusion process